noavisl/Task-Manager/README.md

 This section provides detailed information about each component of the Task Manager project:

+### Home Page
-**Home Page**: General homepage where users can sign up, log in, and find general information about the project/system.
+General homepage where users can sign up, log in, and find general information about the project/system.
 ![Home Page](Description%20pictures/HomePage.png)

+### Sign In Page
-**Sign In Page**: Login page for accessing the Task Manager.
+Login page for accessing the Task Manager.
 ![Sign In Page](Description%20pictures/SignIn.png)

+### Sign Up Page
-**Sign Up Page**: Registration page for creating a new account.
+Registration page for creating a new account.
 ![Sign Up Page](Description%20pictures/SignUp.png)

+### About Us Page
-**About Us Page**: Provides information about the project and the team behind it.
+Provides information about the project and the team behind it.
 ![About Us](Description%20pictures/AboutUs.png)

+### Manager Home Page
-**Manager Home Page**: Shows tasks assigned to managers and buttons to add new tasks and employees.
+Shows tasks assigned to managers and buttons to add new tasks and employees.
 ![Manager Home Page 1](Description%20pictures/HomePageManager1.png)

 ![Manager Home Page 2](Description%20pictures/HomePageManager2.png)

+### Add Employee Page
-**Add Employee Page**: Allows the team leader to add a new employee to the system.
+Allows the team leader to add a new employee to the system.
 ![Add Employee](Description%20pictures/AddEmployee.png)

+### Add Task Page
-**Add Task Page**: Interface for creating new tasks, specifying details like title, description, and priority.
+Interface for creating new tasks, specifying details like title, description, and priority.
 ![Add Task](Description%20pictures/AddTask.png)

+### Employee Home Page
-**Employee Home Page**: Displays tasks assigned to employees and options to add vacation days.
+Displays tasks assigned to employees and options to add vacation days.
 ![Employee Home Page](Description%20pictures/HomePageEmployee.png)

+### Add Vacation Page
-**Add Vacation Page**: Allows employees to add vacation dates, which the algorithm considers when assigning tasks.
+Allows employees to add vacation dates, which the algorithm considers when assigning tasks.
 ![Add Vacation](Description%20pictures/AddVacation.png)